 The processing engine in XSLT automatically goes through the document tree and applies templates as it encounters nodes.
 XQuery, on the other hand, requires the programmer to direct the process.
-XSLT, in one sense, is like a "report generator" in which there exists an implicit processing cycle, and the programmer just sets up the actions that are desired to occur when certain conditions are met.
+XSLT, in one sense, is like a Report Generator in which there exists an implicit processing cycle, and the programmer just sets up the actions that are desired to occur when certain conditions are met.
 XSLT is loosely typed as it is flexible in handling conversions between nodes, strings and numbers, for the most part, transparently.
-XQuery is a typed language which uses the types defined by XML Schema, and will complain when data types do not match with each other.
-XOuerv implements the FLWR (For.
-Let, Where, & Result) expression.
+XQuery is a typed language which uses the types defined by XML Schema, and will complain when datatypes don't match with each other.
+XQuery implements the FLWR (For, Let, Where, & Result) expression.
 XQuery creates a list of binding tuples with the FOR clause which are taken from an ordered forest.
 Subsequent statements are executed once, including any additional binding tuples producing a cross product of these bindings.
 The construction of optimal bushy trees for computing the cross product of a set of relations is NP-hard.
 One of the problems the query optimizer has to deal with is the ordering of joins.

 XSLT generates a current node list, with its "for-each" instruction, which is taken from a node set (XPath) in document order.
 In XQuery, like in a language such as "C", the programmer is responsible for directing algorithms.
 XSLT uses the syntax of true XML, while XQuery is only XML-like.
+A main difference between the two languages at the syntactic level is the way modularity is handled.
+XSLT has an include/import mechanism whose detailed semantics discourage independent compilation of modules.
+Imported modules do not even need to be a valid standalone style sheets, e.g., they can contain references to global variables declared by their caller.
+The XSLT approach, with its use of import precedence to select the templates, and functions that are invoked at run-time, provides a mechanism for polymorphism (i.e., customization of styles heets) that is missing entirely from XQuery [11].
+By contrast, the import module feature in XQuery is designed to allow library modules to be compiled independently and linked at run-time.
 In Figure 1, we present a functional comparison between XSLT and XQuery.
 XSLT 2.0 [9] and XQuery 1.0 [4] target different user communities; the former is for transformation of one XML document into another, while the later targets querying of XML documents.

-XSLT XQuery Advantages Disadvantages Advantages Disadvantages Processing Auto engine through document tree Límited control Programmer Directed More effort, more possible errors Data typing Loosely typed Parsing difficulties Typed, more types possible More effort, more possible errors
+XSLT XQuery Advantages Disadvantages Advantages Disadvantages Processing Auto engine through document tree Limited control Programmer Directed More effort, more possible errors Data typing Loosely typed Parsing difficulties Typed, more types possible More effort, more possible errors Recursion Inherently recursive; less code Programmer Intensive Can be incorporated Verbose code